eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 ```xml
 <cycle-start id="347" type="global mark phase" contextid="0" timestamp="2020-11-13T06:32:27.348" intervalms="55328.929" />
 ```

-The cycle begins with the STW sub-increment of the the global *mark* phase increment.
-The sub-increment is recorded using the `<gc-start>` element of type `global mark phase`.
+The cycle begins with the STW subincrement of a global *mark* phase increment.
+The STW subincrement is recorded using the `<gc-start>` element of type `global mark phase`.

 ```xml
 <gc-start id="348" type="global mark phase" contextid="347" timestamp="2020-11-13T06:32:27.348">